Value Assessment Framework

 - Nominate a topic for ICER to review

 Dr. Steven Pearson presents ICER’s updated Value Assessment Framework.

 Click here to download the updated slide deck.

 ICER is committed to ensuring its methods and processes are aligned with current information on the health care environment in the US.
-In July 2021, ICER updated its annual budget impact threshold for prescription drug therapies from $819 million to $734 million.
-This update reflects the annual number of FDA approvals blended over the last five years for which data exist, as well as estimates for US medical spending, pharmaceutical spending, and gross domestic product (GDP) blended over the last five years for which data exist.
+In July 2022, ICER updated its annual budget impact threshold for prescription drug therapies from $734 million to $777 million.
+This update reflects the annual number of FDA approvals blended over the last five years, as well as estimates for US medical spending, pharmaceutical spending, and gross domestic product (GDP) blended over the last five years for which data exist.
 We note that the change in GDP was negative when comparing 2020 to 2019.
-As opposed to using a negative GDP percent change value, we assigned a 0% change for the year 2020 and we averaged over five years so as to minimize the impact that a global pandemic had on our updated estimates.
+As opposed to using a negative GDP percent change value, we again assigned a 0% change for the year 2020 and we averaged over five years to minimize the impact that a global pandemic had on our updated estimates.

 The budget impact threshold will continue to be calculated as double the average net budget impact that would contribute to overall health care cost growth exceeding current growth in the US economy.
 Updated calculations with sources for data are shown below.

 Adaptation of the ICER value framework for the assessment of treatments for ultra-rare conditions